davidneedsmorecoffee/02_VBA/README.md

 The output was also conditionally formatted to automatically highlight positive change in green and negative change in red.
 Output also included identification of the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

 Please note that the original files analyzed were in Excel format and were too big to upload to GitHub.
-As such, only the VBA code was uploaded to the repo.
+As such, only the VBA code was uploaded to the repo, as well as screenshots of the sample outputs.